Sober September Challenge – Porto Part 5

-We casually ignored the warnings on trip advisor that the rock formations are super slippy and that a tourist is still in coma after hitting his head there.
+We casually ignored the warnings on Trip Advisor that the rock formations are super slippery, and that a tourist is still in a coma after hitting his head there.

-And it did not take long till some of us fell on his behind.
+And, it did not take long till some of us fell on our behinds.
 So extra caution was needed.

 We climbed along the waterfall and the small river that winds itself like a snake through the giant rock formations.
-The endless mountains were covered by thick forest of pine trees.
+A thick forest of pine trees covered the endless mountains.

-While jumping inelegantly from rock to rock I feel free and liberated.
-Liberated because while climbing you need to focus so you don’t fall of the rock and dash your head in.
+While jumping inelegantly from rock to rock, I feel free and liberated.
+Liberated because while climbing, you need to focus, so you do not fall off the rock and dash your head in.

 There is something meditative about focusing on a single task.
-You are focused on surving, worrying about your problems at the other side of the world is not the highest priority for your brain.
-So you are 100% in the now.
+You are focused on surviving and worrying about your problems on the other side of the world is not the highest priority for your brain.
+So, you are 100% in the now.

 It was a bitter needed break for my brain from all the sh*t that I have going on in my life right now.